-Exposures to foreign exchange rates vary during the year depending on the volume of overseas transactions.
-Nonetheless, the analysis above is considered to be representative of the Company's exposure to currency risk.
+Exposure to foreign exchange rates vary during the year depending on the volume of overseas transactions.
+Nonetheless, the analysis above is representative of the Company's exposure to currency risk.

 Interest rate risk

 The Company is not exposed to interest rate risk as financial instruments are at fixed rates.